kaysond/trafficjam/README.md

         constraints: ['node.role==manager']
 ```

+**Notes:**
-**Note:** Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
+Docker Swarm services tag images with a sha256 hash to guarantee that every node runs the exact same container (since tags are mutable).
 When using the `ancestor` tag, ensure that the appropriate hash is included as shown in the examples.

+`trafficjam` requires the `NET_ADMIN` Linux capability in order to manipulate `iptables` rules.
+For Docker Swarm setups, `SYS_ADMIN` is also required in order to enter namespaces, though the setting of container capabilities is automatically handled by the `trafficjam` swarm daemon.

 ## Configuration
 TrafficJam is configured via several environment variables: